Alfresco/docs-alfresco/search-enterprise/latest/using/index.md

 ## Query Languages

+@martin S is there a better place to put this?
 A search request allows the specification of the search language to be used.
 The supported language in addition to the default AFTS is:

 * Lucene: the query language provided by the IR framework

 The search string syntax depends on the given query language and can differ significantly between AFTS and Lucene.
 However, there are some shared aspects that provide the same exact behavior in both languages.

 **Administration Features**

+@martin S is there a better place to put this?

 * Administration console to manage the key interactions between Alfresco and Elasticsearch from Alfresco Repository
 * Ability to determine the high-level health of the Elastic Search index via the administration console